 This is the story of when I put away childish things and grew up.
 This is also the story of my wonderful, unselfish, loving sister, Becky.

 I was born in Kentucky and raised there and in neighboring Indiana.
 When I was a kid I resented my sister Becky, eleven years my senior, because she became the authority in our home for a considerable period of time.
 This was during World War II, when our divorced mother worked in a defense factory in Indiana, and could only come home on infrequent weekends.
+My sister, though only 11 years older than me, helped to raise me.

 I looked on her as “perfect,” because she always did the right thing, while I always seemed to be in trouble.
 Becky was either yelling at me or punishing me for something all the time.
 Sometimes, when I’d done wrong, she would spank me.
 But if the infraction wasn’t too serious, she’d make me stand in the corner.
 Facing the wall, I would cry silent, self-pitying tears, wishing with all my heart that Mama would magically appear and see how I was being mistreated.